fj-gruenewald/rentnscoot-e-scooter-rental/README.md

 # rentNscoot-application
-Component based C# .Net core roller rental.
+Component based C# .Net core scooter rental.

 There are 2 components.
 A component for persistent data storage in a database and a component that contains the business logic.